sarihammad/cartify/README.md

 # Cartify

-An e-commerce backend built with Spring Boot.
+An e-commerce application built with Spring Boot.

 ## Live Deployment